26 November 2022

 Next slide

-I am grateful to have had the chance to learn from the various projects on board, such as the coral physiological studies led by Dr. Ranjeet Baghooli from Mauritius, which focus on fluorescence measurements of various species of corals, sponges and algal specimens such as the green alga Caulerpa.
-The methodologies learned and observed on board the ship will be very useful and will inspire me for my current and future projects, whether it is the artwork of the artists on board or the beauty of the specimens collected by Laure Corbari, Line Le Gall and her team, not forgetting Ms Florence Galletti for her interesting point of view on the Law of the Sea and its links with our work.
+The methodologies I learned and observed on board the ship will be very useful to me and will inspire me for my current and future projects, whether it be the works of art of the artists on board or the beauty of the specimens collected by Laure Corbari, Line Le Gall and her team, not forgetting Ms Florence Galletti for her interesting point of view on the law of the sea and its links with our work.

 Mariette Dine.
 Indian Ocean Expedition.14_11_2022©François Simard_MonacoExplorations